-9. Allow an Easy Way to Switch to Desktop View.
+11. Allow a Way to Switch to Desktop View.

-Some of your mobile visitors may actually prefer to see the desktop version of your website instead (especially if you go with a mobile version of your website rather than a responsive site).
+Some of your mobile visitors may actually prefer to see the desktop version of your website instead of the mobile one (especially if you go with a mobile version of your website rather than a responsive site).

-The best thing you can do to make sure your website’s mobile experience is a good one is to regularly test it out yourself on your mobile device.
+The best thing you can do to make sure your website offers a good mobile experience is to regularly test it out yourself on your mobile device.
 Every so often, pull up your website on your phone and tablet and spend some time browsing to see if anything’s hard to see or difficult to do.
 Ask your employees to do the same, and consider hiring users to do testing as well (since they’ll be seeing it all with fresh eyes).